11049 Sixth in a rule can mean "replace".

 Now remove the label letters -- those at the end of sUtras, namely

-This "AB means from A to B" principle also applies in a few cases to the tiptas list --
+This "AB means from A to B both included" principle also applies in a few cases to the tiptas list --

 tiG means start at tip stop at "mahiG" -- all eighteen affixes fronm tip to mahi.